 This page will answer all your important questions about gas measurement, technologies and the maintenance and operation of our devices.
 You will also find definitions of relevant terms related to gas measurement in our glossary.

 General information and questions about GfG products

-The units have different sensor equipment:
+The devices have different sensor equipment and ATEX approvals:

-- G999C: 1 catalytic combustion sensor, 3 electrochemical sensors, 1 infrared sensor
+- G999C: 1 catalytic combustion sensor, 3 electrochemical sensors, 1 infrared sensor (Ex zone 1).

-- G999E: 4 electrochemical sensors, 1 infrared sensor
+- G999E: 4 electrochemical sensors, 1 infrared sensor (Ex zone 0)

 In addition to cross-sensitivity, however, humidity or temperature can also falsify the displayed result.

 Threshold value of a specific gas concentration at which a display, alarm or other output signal is triggered by the device.
 The alarms and the measures initiated when an alarm is triggered must be set individually for each application as part of its risk assessment.

 The time required until the device can be operated after it has been switched on.